stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 ------------------------------
 - Only :ref:`nova-network-term` with flatDHCP mode is supported in the current version of the integration.
-- OpenStack Block Storage service (Cinder) with VMware VMDK datastore driver is not supported;
-  you can only use Cinder with the LVM over iSCSI option as the Cinder backend.
 - Each OpenStack environment can support one vCenter cluster.
 - VMware vCenter can be deployed on Mirantis OpenStack with or without high-availability (HA) configured.